 Adding tabs to your product pages is not difficult--all you have to do is copy and paste a little code here and there.
 There are two different ways of adding tabs, depending on how you want them to function, so continue reading about the two methods below.

 Some of the tutorials here at Ecommerce Pulse require you to edit the CSS for your Shopify theme.
 If you're not a web developer, you may not be sure how to edit this, so this post will simply show you where to go to find it.
 1. Log in to your Shopify Admin.
-2. In the sidebar on the left, click on "Themes."
-Then click "Template Editor" under your currently published theme.
-Note: If you are using Classic Shopify, it will look a little different.
-To find the template editor in Classic Shopify, click on "Themes" in the upper right...
+2. In the sidebar on the left, click on "Online Store."
+2. You'll be on the "Themes" page by default.
+Click on the "..." button for your currently published theme, then click "Edit HTML/CSS."
+3. On the left side, scroll down to the Assets folder, then click on...

 Creating two columns of text on a page in your Shopify store is not difficult.
 You'll need to edit a bit of code, but no coding experience is necessary--I'll walk you through each step.